sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide4.md

    ![k8's_namespace_1](assets/k8's_namespace_1.png)

+4. As of now, we ave been using the `default` namespace for all our deployments.
+5. By default, if we don't specify any namespace, all the resources are created in the `default` namespace.
-5. You can create a namespace using the below command:
+6. You can create a namespace using the below command:

    ```sh
    kubectl create namespace project-stellar-dev
    ```

-6. Let's create a deployment in the newly created namespace using the below command:
+7. Let's create a deployment in the newly created namespace using the below command:

    ```sh
    kubectl create deployment nginx-deployment --image=nginx --replicas=2 -n project-stellar-dev
    ```

-7. Now verify the deployment and pods are created and running in the `project-stellar-dev` namespace using the below commands:
+8. Now verify the deployment and pods are created and running in the `project-stellar-dev` namespace using the below commands:

    ```sh